Gaming Marketing: A Complete Guide for Brands in 2025

 The Role of Context: Why Timing Is Everything

-According to research by IAS and Neuro-Insight, contextually relevant ads are 40% more memorable.
+According to biometric research by IAS and Neuro-Insight, contextually relevant ads are up to 40% more memorable.
 In gaming, context includes both the moment within gameplay and the stream narrative.
-That’s why reactive technologies — like NG+ mechanisms analyzing sound or visuals — boost communication effectiveness.
-The brand doesn’t interrupt the experience — it appears when the viewer is already fully focused.
+Reactive technologies that analyze stream audio or visuals can trigger brand content at precisely the right point.
+The brand doesn't interrupt the experience.
+It appears when the viewer is already fully focused.

 Key Areas of Gaming Marketing